CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 ### Finding Unused Channels

-To spot inactive channels, use [Capgo's analytics dashboard](https://capgo.app/docs/webapp/) to analyze usage patterns.
+To spot inactive channels, use [CodePushGo's analytics dashboard](https://capgo.app/docs/webapp/) to analyze usage patterns.
 Focus on channels that meet these criteria:

 -   No active users in the last 30 days
 -   No recent updates deployed
 -   Beta testing phases fully completed
 -   Temporary channels used for testing or old features flagged as unnecessary

-Capgo's real-time analytics make it simple to identify channels that are no longer needed.
+CodePushGo's real-time analytics make it simple to identify channels that are no longer needed.

 ### Channel Removal Steps